Some of Ravenel’s most recently sponsored bills include...

 View All » (including bills from previous years)

 From Jan 1987 to Nov 1994, Ravenel missed 96 of 3,897 roll call votes, which is 2.5%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.